wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-2-in-code.markdown

 - Drupal
 ---

-If [creating content types can sometimes be a hassle](/lore/2015/04/08/content-type-strategies-part-1-planning/), maintaining them is even worse.
+If [creating content types can sometimes be a hassle](/lore/2015/04/08/content-type-strategies-part-1-planning/), maintaining them can be even worse, especially if you create your content types through the UI.
 Updating fields is tricky, as it will affect existing content.
-Versioning these changes is virtually impossible if created through the UI.
+Keeping a history of these changes is virtually impossible.
 Furthermore, because Drupal keeps content type configuration in the database, it is hard to reproduce in development or staging environments, and usually involves dumping the whole production database and importing it back again on staging or dev.

-The good news is, in Drupal 8, with the [CMI](http://drupal8cmi.org/ "Configuration Management Initiative"), we won't have to worry about this as much; configuration will finally be shippable as plain YAML files, which can be imported and versioned in our CVS.
+The good news is, in Drupal 8, thanks to the [Configuration Management Initiative](http://drupal8cmi.org/), we won't have to worry about this as much; configuration will finally be shippable as plain YAML files, which can be imported and versioned in our favorite CVS.
 The bad news is, many projects will continue to use D7 for probably *at least* another year, as it will take time for contrib to catch up with D8.

 So, here's a guide to maintaining content types in code, for Drupal 7.

 ## A quick note about Features

 If you don't know [Features](https://www.drupal.org/project/features), it is a module that allows you to export your Drupal site configuration to a Drupal module.
-You can then download this module, and simply enable it on another site.
+You can then download this module, and simply enable it on another site to activate the exported configuration.
 It is very powerful, and enables us to maintain our content types in code, while also managing updates and versioning.
 The only drawback is that the exported module requires Features as a dependency, also on the sites on which you wish to &ldquo;install&rdquo; the configuration.

 If you have never tried it out, give it a spin.
 It's very powerful, and the preferred method for many [Drupal distributions](https://www.drupal.org/project/project_distribution) to ship default configuration out of the box (we used it extensively when I was still on the [Opigno](https://www.drupal.org/project/opigno_lms) team).